ifeLawal/learningReactJs/README.md

 ```
 npx create-react-app my-app
 ```
 This creates a full directory with node modules imported, a github repo initiated, and your regular JS development directories (src, public) set up for a single page react webpage.
-You can get a better understanding by reading the (documentation)[https://reactjs.org/docs/create-a-new-react-app.html].
+You can get a better understanding by reading the [documentation](https://reactjs.org/docs/create-a-new-react-app.html).
 Create react app allows you to get easily up and running with react development.
 You simply
 ```
 cd my-app
 npm start
 ```
 and you see the react webpage up and running.
 All you have to do is edit the src/js and src/css files.
-You can follow the (react webpage tutorial)[https://reactjs.org/tutorial/tutorial.html] to get started, which I did, and start developing from there.
+You can follow the [react webpage tutorial](https://reactjs.org/tutorial/tutorial.html) to get started, which I did, and start developing from there.
 However it comes with a lot more dependencies than you might need, especially as a beginner.
 Those dependencies build out to directory file size of 162.7mb.

 Module 2 - ground up webpack and babel setup